History of the Poppy Appeal

 Poppy Appeal totals

-Due to the large amounts of monies collected it can take some time for this to flow through our large organisation.
-This year our volunteers have been really active and despite all the challenges have so far raised over £34 million.
-And although we are slightly behind last year's exceptional 90th anniversary numbers, our teams have worked exceptionally hard to bring in this impressive amount and we celebrate their acheivements.
+Due to the large amounts collected it can take some time for this to flow through our large organisation.
+In 2013 our volunteers were really active and despite all the challenges raised an impressive £39 million.